Skip to Content

 Bounce pillows have become popular attractions at Florida harvest festivals including the one at Countryside Family Farm.
 Photo courtesy of Countryside Family Farm

-Activities: Hayride, barnyard ball zone, rat rollers, jump pillow, mower-go-round, air cannon, Orange Blossom Train, pumpkin patch, giant tic-tac-toe and chess boards, rubber ducky races, old Florida nature trail, zip line, corn hole.
+Activities: Hayride, barnyard ball zone, rat rollers, jump pillow, mower-go-round, air cannon, Orange Blossom Train, pumpkin patch, giant tic-tac-toe and chess boards, rubber ducky races, old Florida nature trail, toddler zip line, corn hole.
 Hillbilly Hootenanny, family photo ops, ring toss, Cornundrums (riddles hidden in the maze), corn crib, graffiti car, bubble fun, Kiddie Maze (for kids 2 through 5 years), plus more.

 Flashlight Nights: Oct.
-29 and 30, 6:30 p.m. to 9:30 p.m. when you bring your own flashlight to explore the maze after dark.
+28 and 29, 6:30 p.m. to 9:30 p.m. when you bring your own flashlight to explore the maze after dark.

-Cost: At the gate, $15.95 plus taxes and fees; children 2 and under free.
-Purchase tickets online Sept.
-8 through Sept.
-17, $9.95 plus taxes and fees; online Sept.
-18 through Oct.
-30, $12.95 plus taxes and fees.
+Cost: At the gate, $17.95 plus taxes and fees; children 2 and under free.
+Purchase tickets online for $14.95 and in September before Sept.
+17 for $11.95.

 More Info: countrysidecitrus.com; 888-550-5745